curvednebula/curvednebula.com/src/cropvideo/README.md

 ### Can I crop an AVI video?

 Yes.
 Select the `.avi` file normally.
 The browser reads it incrementally and opens it in the same crop editor without first creating a full temporary copy.
-Compatibility depends on the video codec stored inside the AVI container.
+Compatibility depends on the video and audio codecs stored inside the AVI container.

 ### Why can video export take a while?